SIDN/entrada2/README.md

 - Prefix: The value of entrada option `entrada.s3.pcap-in-dir` default is `pcap-in`
 - Suffix: Opional suffix for pcap files e.g. pcap.gz

+# Scanning for new objects

+If the S3 storage solution used, does not support events for newly uploaded objects, then enable scanning for new Objects.
+Enable s3 object scanning by setting a value for the `entrada.schedule.new-object-min` property.
+The scanning feature will scan the S3 bucket every x minutes for new objects and will process the objects similar as they would have been when an event was created for the object.

 # API